Playerian/Jungle-Exploration/README.md

 1. stuff
 2. more stuff

+# P.S.:
-P.S.: Don't be afraid to send pull requests!
+Don't be afraid to send pull requests!

+# The Poem:
 /*
 we voyage far